pantheon-systems/documentation/source/_docs/domains.md

 You must have a paid plan to add a domain to a site environment.
 For more information, see [Selecting a Plan](/docs/select-plan/).

-1. From your Site Dashboard, select the environment to serve from the domain (typically Live), and click **Domains/HTTPS**.
+1. From your Site Dashboard, select the environment to serve from the domain (typically Live), and click **Domains**.
-2. On the Domain Setup tab, enter the domain name you want associated with that environment, and click **Add New Domain to the Live Environment**.
+2. On the Domain Setup tab, enter the domain name you want associated with that environment, and click **Add**.

-You can simultaneously add both the bare domain name and the www subdomain.
+You can simultaneously add both the bare domain name and the `www` subdomain.
 This is highly recommended, as you will not be able to redirect traffic from one to the other without adding both.

 <div class="alert alert-info" role="alert">
 <h3 class="info">Note</h3><p>Add all domains you want to resolve to Pantheon within the Site Dashboard for each respective environment.
 Automatic resolution of domains and wildcards are not supported.</p></div>